yvelikova/axway-open-docs/content/en/docs/apigtw_auth_auth/ldap_overview.md

 {
-"title": "LDAP identity manager integration", "linkTitle": "LDAP identity manager integration", "weight":"120",
+"title": "Integrate with LDAP",
+"linkTitle": "Integrate with LDAP",
+"weight":"120",
 "date": "2020-01-20",
-"description": "API Gateway interacts with the following directory servers using the Lightweight Directory Access Protocol (LDAP)."
+"description": "Configure API Gateway to authenticate and authorize end users using an LDAP directory server."
 }

+API Gateway interacts with the following directory servers using the Lightweight Directory Access Protocol (LDAP):

 * Apache Directory Server 2.0.0-M7
 * IBM Security Directory Server 6.4.0